Heparin-induced thrombocytopenia 69.52

 This section has been translated automatically.

-• Heparin-induced thrombocytopenia type I (non-immunological): reduction of platelet count in the early phase of treatment.
-The decrease in platelet count is significantly less than 50%, but without progression despite continuation of treatment with heparin.
+Heparin-induced thrombocytopenia type I (non-immunological): Reduction of the platelet count in the early phase of treatment.
+The drop in platelet count is significantly less than 50%, but without progression despite continuation of treatment with heparin.

 Occurrence/Epidemiology